Skip to content

 If you want to start your own public speaking Gavel club

 First, determine if you have enough interest.
-More than 10 is best.
+More than 10 students is best.
 While a Gavel Club does not require a minimum number of members, it certainly helps if you have enough to fill the speaking roles in a meeting.
 Twenty is a comfortable number.

 Next, you can contact your local Toastmasters clubs and see if there are any gavel clubs in your area.
 Or you can ask them if they would consider sponsoring a club.